 - Guidelines: While sensory play is educational at its core, it is still play.
 A parent or caregiver needs to give a child the space they need to explore what they encounter.
 Set clear guidelines but don’t hover over the child, force them to interact in a certain preferred manner, or otherwise interfere.
 Be there to assist if frustrations, boredom, or confusion arises to redirect and keep the child safe.

-- Be Mindful: Ahead of time, learn what kind of things irritate a child.
+- Be Mindful: Learn what kind of things irritate a child ahead of time.
 Know their allergies, irritants, and intolerances.

 - Get the Supplies You Need: Many activities are easy to do with items already in your household.
-However, always make sure you have the materials you need to do an activity properly and in an accessible fashion.
+Always make sure you have the materials you need to do an activity properly and in an accessible fashion.

 5 Sensory Activities to Try

-Try a range of activities to stimulate all five senses – touch, smell, taste, sight, and hearing.
+Try a range of activities to stimulate all five senses: touch, smell, taste, sight, and hearing.
 The following activities focus on highlighting a particular sense.
-They are activities that will benefit all children and not just those with ASD:
+They are activities that will benefit all children, not just those with ASD.